Hitcents/unity3d-standards/coding.md

 #Comments

 As in the above example, there is a stupid default comment made by Unity.
-If the comment is nonsense, delete it!
+If the comment is nonsense, *DELETE IT*!

 Comments above methods should always use C# summaries, type three /// to generate them in VS: